 Course Description For CIA4U Grade 12 Analysing Current Economic Issues Online Course

-Grade 12 Economics (CIA4U) investigates the nature of the competitive global economy and explores how individuals and societies can gain the information they need to make appropriate economic decisions.
-Students will learn about the principles of microeconomics and macroeconomics, apply economic models and concepts to interpret economic information, assess the validity of statistics, and investigate marketplace dynamics.
-Students will use economic inquiry and communication skills to analyse current economic issues, make informed judgements, and present their findings.
+Grade 12 Economics encourages students to investigate the nature of the competitive global economy and explores how individuals and societies can gain the information they need to make appropriate economic decisions.
+Throughout this course, students will learn about the principles of microeconomics and macroeconomics, apply economic models and concepts to interpret economic information, assess the validity of statistics, and investigate marketplace dynamics.
+Students will use economic inquiry and communication skills to analyze current economic issues, make informed judgements, and present their findings.

 Summary Of Units And Timelines For Grade 12 Analysing Current Economic Issues CIA4U

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the CIA4U course profile.